zeldin/pyutmremote/README.md

 or use the `-g` flag the first time connecting to have the CLI generate one for you.
 Check that the same fingerprint is displayed both in the client and on the server before trusting the connection.

+The GUI automatically creates a client certificate the first time it is started.